tanduy2407/Stream-Processing/README.md

 Now you have a running Airflow container and you can access the UI at `https://localhost:8080`

-Manually trigger the Directed Acyclic Graph (DAG) to initiate the streaming process.
-Once triggered, the code begins retrieving data from the API and concurrently produces data into multiple topics in Kafka.
-This manual initiation allows for precise control over the streaming workflow, ensuring timely and synchronized data processing.
+Manual trigger the dag to start the streaming process.
+After triggering the dag, the code start retrieve data from API and produce data into multiple topics in Kafka concurrently.

 # Apache Kafka